OUR ELEMENTARY SCHOOL

 Beginning in Kindergarten our scholars learn Greek immersion style and begin developing critical thinking skills using the Socratic Method.

-We have 80 seats per grade level and our core class sizes are limited to 20 scholars
+Our core class sizes are limited to 20 scholars.

 Our school is a safe, community environment

 Each day our scholars attend one of the following specials; P.E., Music, Art, Library or Computer

 - Our small class sizes allow our teachers to know our students.
 Even when they aren't in the grade level that they teach.

 ELEMENTARY CURRICULUM OVERVIEW